leviathanbadger/cc-web-components/README.md

 clippy.
 Install the Rust components with `rustup component add rustfmt clippy`.
 Run `npm run lint` to check formatting and common issues.

+## Draggable Number

+`<cc-draggable-number>` is an input that allows changing numerical values by clicking and dragging.
+It supports a `type` attribute that controls how the value is formatted and interpreted:

+- `raw` – the value is displayed as-is.
+- `whole-rotation` – shows the number of complete `360°` rotations of the value.
+- `part-rotation` – shows the remaining degrees after removing complete rotations.

 ## Rotation Property Input

 `<cc-rotation-property-input>` displays an angle as full rotations and partial degrees.